nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 <!-- This is left-side text -->
 # [Early spread within Asia](https://nextstrain.org/ncov/global/2020-04-09?d=tree,map&dmax=2020-01-15&p=full)

-Here, we see samples from the first month of the outbreak.
+Here, we highlight samples from mid-December 2019 through mid-January 2020, during the first month of the outbreak.
-Each tip of the tree represents a sample from an infected individual.
+Tips of the tree represent samples from infected individuals.
-Each internal node represents an unsampled case, which was the ancestor of all of the other cases within the descendant clade.
+Each internal node, or branch point, represents an unsampled case, which was the ancestor of all of the other cases within the descendant clade.
 <br><br>
-Tips are colored according to where they were sampled from; nodes are colored by the inferred (most likely) location of the ancestral case.
+Tips are colored according to where they were sampled from; nodes (branch points) are colored by the inferred (most likely) location of the ancestral case.
 <br><br>
-Comparing the trunk of the tree to the leaves helps us understand not only where infections are occurring, but also where they may have been acquired.
+Comparing where a sequence was isolated from geographically to where its ancestors were circulating can help us understand not only where infections are occurring, but also where they may have been acquired.
 <br><br>
+The common ancestor of circulating viruses appears to have emerged in Wuhan, China, in late Nov or early Dec 2019.
-During this early period, the majority of sampled and inferred ancestral cases were located in Asia.
+Accordingly, the majority of sampled and inferred ancestral cases were located in Asia during this early period.
-This is consistent with circulation largely within Asia for the first month of the outbreak.
+This is consistent with circulation largely within China and some exported cases to other countries in Asia for the first month of the outbreak.

 <!-- There is no right side text -->